 Trusts are categorized as follows:

 Testamentary trusts are created once the grantor dies according to instructions in the person’s will.
 Asset transfers cannot be done until the will is verified and proved by a court of law.
-Unlike living trusts, testamentary trusts are irrevocable since the grantor isn’t there to change the will.
+Unlike living trusts, testamentary trusts are irrevocable since the grantor cannot change the will.
 Testamentary trusts are cost-saving since you won’t have to maintain them while still alive.

-Revocable trusts are living trusts that are also created when the grantor is alive.
+Revocable trusts are living trusts created when the grantor is alive.
 The grantor can change the terms of this trust.
 Like living trusts, the main goal of revocable trusts is to avoid probate during the transfer of assets.

 Terms in irrevocable trusts cannot be changed.
 You should opt for irrevocable trusts if you want to transfer assets out of your taxable estates.
 The benefactors won’t be taxed income from the estate, and assets won’t be taxed if the benefactor dies.
 Other types of trusts include: